 The Texas Historical Commission replied on January 19, 2007 that no historic properties would be affected by STP 3 & 4 (See Appendix A [Reference 4.1-9]).
-During any ground-disturbing activities for the proposed project, if cultural resources are discovered, activities would cease in the vicinity of the discovery and STPNOC would consult with the Texas State Historic Preservation Office (SHPO).
+During any ground-disturbing activities for the proposed project, if cultural resources are discovered, activities would cease in the vicinity of the discovery and STPNOC would consult with the Texas State Historic Preservation Office (SHPO) in accordance with STPNOC's procedure for responding to unanticipated discovery of cultural resources.